Things to Avoid While Buying a New Home

-Don't look for a new career.
-Stability in your job history is a positive thing to lenders.
-Getting a new job may not jeopardize your ability to qualify for a loan - particularly if you are improving your salary.
-However, finding a new career during the loan process may affect your approval.
+Don't get a new career.
+Your recent career history should show stability.
+Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are improving your salary.
+But for some people, switching jobs during the loan approval process could bring concern and stymie your application.